HuyyTran/Levi-Newsletter-Signup/README.md

 # Levi-Newsletter-Signup
 Learning project

-This project had been deployed to Glitch.
+This project had been deployed on Glitch.

 You can follow this link to see the project: https://levi-nagelmann.glitch.me/